AUEB-BALab/web/content/members/gaitani.md

 email: gaitmarilia@gmail.com
 github: MariliaGait
 linkedin: mariagaitani
-photo:
+photo: gaitani.jpg

  Maria Gaitani is an undergraduate student in the Department of Management Science & Technology at Athens University of Economics and Business.
+Her field of interest is data analysis.